ssampatucsd/DSC232-Group_Project_Yelp/README.md

 <img width="434" alt="Screenshot 2024-06-06 at 10 19 45 PM" src="https://github.com/ssampatucsd/DSC232-Group_Project_Yelp/assets/168300575/88f1960c-0949-42b5-8f75-b15f3803c7d8">

 - Train Test Split: Split the dataset into training and testing sets to assess predictive performance and to avoid overfitting/underfitting.
-- Baseline model:
-- Feature Extension:
+- Baseline Model/Model Complexities: Begin with a baseline model/simpler model for comparative analysis and increase complexity to assess how this influences the model's training and testing error.
 - Accuracy Metric: Establish an assessment of model accuracy and generalizability.
-- Comparative Analysis:
+- Comparative Analysis: Compare training and testing errors for differing model complexities.

-### 3.4 Model 2: Support Vector Machine
+### 3.4 Model 2: Support Vector Machine with OneVsRest
 Support Vector Machine: Predicts the rating (multi-class) based on user text.
-Since our target variable contains multiple classes, OneVsRest was also utilized here.
+Since our target variable contains multiple classes, OneVsRest was also utilized here to account for our multi-class problem.

 - Train Test Split: Split the dataset into training and testing sets to assess predictive performance and to avoid overfitting/underfitting.
-- Baseline model:
-- Feature Extension:
+- Baseline Model/Model Complexities: Begin with a baseline model/simpler model for comparative analysis and increase complexity to assess how this influences the model's training and testing error.
 - Accuracy Metric: Establish an assessment of model accuracy and generalizability.
-- Comparative Analysis:
+- Comparative Analysis: Compare training and testing errors for differing model complexities.

 ## Results
 ### 4.1 Data Exploration